 Pre-hospital advanced airway management in children: a challenge that training can handle

-The original article was published in Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine 2015 23:61
+Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine volume 25, Article number: 117 (2017)

 We respond to the Tarpgaard et al. article reporting on pre-hospital endotracheal intubation (PHETI) success and complications by Danish critical care teams including critical care anaesthetists.
 We compare the authors’ results with previously published results from our service’s experience with PHETI in a similar patient population, also with physician and paramedic medical teams.
 From 25 children <16 years of age, the Danish study reports overall success, and first-pass success, and complication rates of 96, 75 and 20%, respectively.
 A recently published study of 82 patients that we completed revealed the following results: 100, 91 and 14%, respectively.
 We propose training and operating protocols we believe contribute to this relative success in paediatric PHETI.

 Tarpgaard et al. published a prospective descriptive study designed to assess pre-hosptial paediatric endotracheal intubation success by critical care anaesthetists .
 We appreciate the authors’ recognition of the importance of this issue and the need for more research in this area.
 To this end, we applaud their publishing of success and complication rates for this rare but definitive procedure.
 However, we reject the authors’ suggestion that paediatric patients represent a substantial advanced airway management challenge.
 We present data to support our argument that, given a training environment characterized by structured simulation and use of standard operating procedures, paediatric advanced airway management is no more challenging than adult advanced airway management in the out-of-hospital environment.